1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 );

-You will also need to replace the playback URL of your stream below with the one indicated, while keeping the $token
+You will also need to replace the playback URL of your stream below with the one indicated while keeping the parameter $token

-parameter at the end.
-Finally, display the Player (here a simple html5 tag, but you can of course add any overlay afterwards, the token being passed in the $_GET
+at the end.
+And finally, we display the Player (here a simple html5 tag, but you can of course add any overlay afterwards, the token being passed in the parameters $_GET

 $streamUrl = "https://newradiotest.ice.infomaniak.ch/newradiotest-128.aac?$token";